 The State, Popular Mobilisation and Gold Mining in Mongolia

-Mongolia’s mining sector, and its environmental and social costs, has been the subject of prolonged and heated debate.
+Mongolia’s mining sector, along with its environmental and social costs, have been the subject of prolonged and heated debate.
 This debate has often cast the country as either a victim of the ‘resource curse’ or guilty of ‘resource nationalism’.

 In The State, Popular Mobilisation and Gold Mining in Mongolia, Dulam Bumochir aims to avoid the pitfalls of this debate by adopting an alternative theoretical approach.
 He focuses on the indigenous representations of nature, environment, economy, state and sovereignty that have triggered nationalist and statist responses to the mining boom.
 In doing so, he explores the ways in which these responses have shaped the apparently ‘neo-liberal’ policies of twenty-first century Mongolia, and the economy that has emerged from them, in the face of competing mining companies, protest movements, international donor organizations, economic downturn, and local and central government policies.

 Dulam Bumochir completed his PhD in Philology at Mongolian Academy of Sciences in 2000, and in Social Anthropology at Cambridge University in 2006.
 He has been conducting research on wide range of topics exploring folk and shamanic practices, rituals and chants, and tracing historical construction of Mongolian concept ‘shamanism’ and ‘shamanic religion’.
-Recently he has expanded his research interest to a new field in Qinghai, North West of China, focusing on ethnic politics, power of respect in the social production of identity, politics and state.
+In work on Qinghai, North West of China, he looked at ethnic politics, power of respect in the social production of identity, politics and state.